edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 sabe realmente qué significa'.
 Continua diciendo que 'significa usar los estándares que fueron producidos por todas estas personas que traban en la Web 1.0'.[^16] En realidad, entonces, no hay ni una Web 1.0 ni una 2.0.
-Hay solo un desarrollo continuo de aplicaciones en línea que no puede distinguirse claramente.
+Hay solo un desarrollo continuo de aplicaciones en línea que no puede dividirse claramente.

 In trying to define what Web 2.0 is, it is safe to say that most of the important developments have been aimed at enabling the community to create,